exclaimgames/exclaimgames.github.io/_pages/privacy-policy.md

 ## Privacy Policies

-You may consult this list to find the Privacy Policy for each of the advertising partners of Exclaim Games.

 Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on Exclaim Games, which are sent directly to users' browser.
 They automatically receive your IP address when this occurs.
 These technologies are used to measure the effectiveness of their advertising campaigns and/or to personalize the advertising content that you see on websites that you visit.

 Note that Exclaim Games has no access to or control over these cookies that are used by third-party advertisers.

 ## Third Party Privacy Policies

-Exclaim Games's Privacy Policy does not apply to other advertisers or websites.
+The Exclaim Games Privacy Policy does not apply to other advertisers or websites.
 Thus, we are advising you to consult the respective Privacy Policies of these third-party ad servers for more detailed information.
 It may include their practices and instructions about how to opt-out of certain options.

 You can choose to disable cookies through your individual browser options.
 To know more detailed information about cookie management with specific web browsers, it can be found at the browsers' respective websites.